-Here is some advice on understanding, interacting with and playing with your child with autism, from my experience of being a teacher for children with autism and complex needs.
+Here is some advice and practical tips on understanding, interacting with and playing with your child with autism, from my experience of being a teacher for children with autism and complex needs.

 Always show or model to the child what you want him/her to do, when you ask them to do something (do not just tell them)

 This will help the child to understand exactly what you want them to do, by seeing it.

 Reduce your language to help your child understand

 It can help to reduce language or shorten a sentence to the key words, to ensure the child hears the important information.
 For example, rather than saying “can you put that rubbish in the bin now” instead say “put in the bin” or just “bin”.

 Get on the floor or at a table and play with your child doing what they enjoy playing with!

 If your child enjoys pushing a train along a track, do this with them!
 If your child enjoys spinning, join in spinning with them!
 If your child enjoys building, build with them.
 Joining in with things that your child already enjoys, is a great way to get their attention because it is something they already enjoy.
 Model language during this time to demonstrate and tech the language in context.
 For example, if jumping together say “jumping, jumping”, or if playing with trains use language around trains i.e. “here comes the train! choo choo”.